sehugg/cupaloy/readme.txt

-use collection root or .cupaloy dir for scan time zone GMT when file size is too big for SQLite INT
+use collection root or .cupaloy dir for scan time zone GMT when file size is too big for SQLite INT print path when multiple archives on same host multiple archive names collide? (shouldn't need to --uuid when creating)
+s3: read from Glacier

 find /home/huggvey/.cupaloy/collections -name '*.db' -exec sqlite3 \{\} ".read upgrade2.sql" \;